The Moravian Trombone Choir / (Posaunenchor, in German)

 Though trombone-only groups are relatively rare these days, nearly every congregation has an instrumental ensemble of some kind, even if it is a mixed band that meets once a year to play for the Easter sunrise service.
 The backbone of traditional Moravian instrumental music is a huge body of four-part chorales: many of them shared with other, younger Protestant denominations (especially the Lutherans and Methodists), but a large number of the traditional chorales are uniquely Moravian in origin and usage.

 The “authentic” Moravian Posaunenchor is a full trombone “consort” comprised of Soprano, Alto, Tenor, and Bass (SATB) trombones.
 Sopranos, pitched in B-flat, are essentially identical to slide trumpets.
 Any tuning problems associated with the normal tenor/bass trombone can be multiplied several times here, and finding a “good” soprano is tough.
+Kanstul in California still makes a full family of SATB trombones, plus contrabass, and they are very fine quality and sound.
 Bach and Conn manufactured slide trumpets decades ago–if you can latch on to one of these old instruments, it will probably be serviceable.
 The German maker Mirafone still manufactures a “high end” soprano as well.
 The American makers LA Horn and Jupiter also manufacture slide trumpets which are fairly cheap, but you pretty much get what you pay for: these are instruments cobbled together with components from various drum corps and marching band horns.
 They can certainly be made to work, though, if you have a trumpet player with a good ear and a lot of patience.
 There is also a recently-issued soprano by Weril, a Brazilian maker (distributed by DEG), but I can’t really comment on this horn as yet.

 Altos are, of course, much more common, and there are several modern makers.
 You can also buy altos on the cheap from Jupiter–see comments above.
 Most altos are pitched in E-flat, though it’s also fairly common to find instruments in F. My preference is for an E-flat Alto, which seems to blend a bit better with the B-flat instruments that make up the rest of the group, and which seems to have fewer intonation problems in general than the F Altos.